 Emma recently contributed to the development of updated BPS guidelines for assessment and diagnosis of learning disabilities, which will be published soon.

-Over the course of her career, Emma estimates that she has conducted around 300 cognitive assessments!
+Over the course of her career, Emma estimates that she has conducted over 300 cognitive assessments, predominantly the WISC-V and WAIS-IV.

 This two-day training is designed to provide a comprehensive and practical overview of how to accurately and confidently administer, score, and interpret the WISC-V.